Meteorych/Meteorych/README.md

 # Hi there 👋
 I'm Meteorych, guy from Minsk.
-Right now i'm the student in Belarusian University of Informatics and Radiotechnology, my speciality is Artificial Intelligence.
+Right now i'm the student of the Belarusian University of Informatics and Radioelectronics, my speciality is Artificial Intelligence.
 - 🌱 I’m currently learning JavaScript, Python and React
 - 📫 How to reach me: my Discord Meteorych#4892 or in Telegram.